August Landmesser’s Courageous Refusal45 min

 Benz, Wolfgang.
 A Concise History of the Third Reich.
 Los Angeles: University of California Press, 2006.

 Wiesel, Elie.
 Night.
 New York: Hill and Wang, 2006.

-CENTRAL QUESTION: What is the significance of courage in a society built on democratic principles?
+Post and point out this question in the classroom: What is the significance of courage in a society built on democratic principles?

-- Gather students in a hallway, a gym, or a classroom in which you can create a clear path from one side to the other.
+Gather students in a hallway, a gym, or a classroom in which you can create a clear path from one side to the other.
 Identify one end of the hallway (or room) as “strongly agree” and the opposite end as “strongly disagree.”
 Describe the space between those two ends as the continuum between those two positions, and identify a defined midpoint.
 Explain that you are going to read a series of statements, that students will listen to each entire statement and then, on your cue (Suggested cue: Say, “Choose a position and take your stand.”), choose a position and to go stand at the spot on the continuum or on either end, that represents his or her position: “Strongly Agree,” “Strongly Disagree,”… or somewhere in between.

-- Read each of the following statements, allowing time for students to choose and move to a position, to note their positions in relation to the entire continuum, and for you to note their positions in relation to each other.
+Read each of the following statements, allowing time for students to choose and move to a position, to note their positions in relation to the entire continuum, and for you to note their positions in relation to each other.
 Do not make direct comments; just read the statements and allow students time to decide on, and move to, their positions.
 (It is likely that many students will agree, to some degree, with each statement.)